1 in 6 adults in Norfolk don’t know they have high blood pressure. Are you one of them?

 High blood pressure rarely has noticeable symptoms and left untreated can lead to strokes, heart attacks and other serious diseases.

-Many pharmacies in the area continue to offer free BP checks so if you didn’t manage to get your BP checked as part of the campaign, you can pop along to your local pharmacy and ask if they offer this service to get your blood pressure checked now!
+Regardless of where you live many pharmacies continue to offer free BP checks or will check your blood pressure for you as part of a wider health MOT so pop along to your local pharmacy and ask if they offer this service to get your blood pressure checked now!

 What do I do if I have high blood pressure?

 You should be advised about making some simple lifestyle changes, or be prescribed medication by your GP, but usually it's easy to treat.

 There isn’t always an explanation for the cause of high blood pressure, but these can play a part:

 And by dealing with it now, you can avoid much more serious issues later on in life.

 Even if you don't have high blood pressure, making some simple lifestyle changes like being more active or not drinking too much alcohol may help prevent you developing it in the future.

 You can find more information about high blood pressure and how it's treated at the British Heart Foundation website.

 There are lots of ways you can check and assess your health